sushiroll4093/clone/Quick-Start.md

 Database population
 -----------

 Once your database is configured, we need to actually fill the database with tables and initial data.
-You can do this by running our *rake* migration and initialization tasks from your application's root:
+You can do this by running our migration and initialization tasks from your application's root:

 ```
-~/canvas$ $GEM_HOME/bin/bundle exec rake db:initial_setup
+~/canvas$ $GEM_HOME/bin/bundle exec rails db:initial_setup
 ```

 Test database configuration